learningmatter-mit/NeuralForceField/scripts/cp3d/README.md

     If you are using PyTorch parallelization then you must save the entire dataset centrally.

 ### Analysis

+You'll want to apply your model to different datasets, and may be interested in analyzing the fingerprints and weights produced.
+You might also want to apply different "best models", judged according to different scores (e.g. best validation PRC-AUC or best validation ROC-AUC).
+To learn how to do that, see the [Getting fingerprints, predictions, and learned weights](#getting-fingerprints-predictions-and-learned-weights) section.

-There are some useful files in `nff/analysis` for analyzing model predictions.
+There are also some useful files in `nff/analysis` for analyzing model predictions.
 For example, in `nff/analysis/cp3d.py`, you can find functions for computing the fingerprint similarity among different species.
 This can be done for species pairs that are contain two hits, two misses, or one hit and one miss for binary classification problems.
 You can also calculate similarities when conformers are selected randomly and when they are selected from the highest attention weight.
 This can give an idea of what the attention mechanism is or isn't learning.

 ## Hyperparameter optimization